spindledev/emosconfiguratorv2/README.md

 assigned a codec and multicast port via the form and the settings are saved through the FastAPI backend.

 Open the **Discover** page to sniff for cameras.
-The sniffer runs ``tcpdump`` for one minute and shows every EMOS camera it sees, including the MAC and IP address.
+The sniffer can run ``tcpdump`` for 5, 10 or 30 seconds and shows every EMOS camera it sees, including the MAC and IP address.
 The detected subnet can then be applied to ``eth0`` with a single click so the cameras can be configured via OCC.

 An alternative is to passively sniff the ethernet interface for broadcast or multicast traffic.
 The cameras regularly send out packets such as mDNS, SSDP or